 How Can I Learn More About Limited Liability Companies In North Dakota?

 This is only a brief overview of the issues regarding limited liability companies.
 Please contact us or another attorney for specific guidance as to your limited liability company.
 If you are interested in further reading, you can review limited liability company terminology here.
 You can also visit North Dakota’s Limited Liability Company Act located in Chapter 10-32 of the North Dakota Century Code.
 The North Dakota Secretary of State also has information regarding forming a new business.
-If you have questions, please give one of the attorneys in SW&L’s Business Law Group in Fargo a call at 701-297-2890 or email us at firstname.lastname@example.org.
-We’d be happy to help.
+If you have questions, please give our attorneys a call at 701-297-2890.